 If you have any activities that require you to operate on an international level your software must be able to work with multiple currencies.
-Even if you’re not operating globally at the moment, think about how your institution may develop in future.
+Even if you’re not operating globally at the moment, think about how your institution may develop in the future.
 Select a software package that is scalable and that will benefit you long term.

 Number of Clients

-The number of clients you have often determines the quality of service you deliver.
+The number of clients you have often determined the quality of service you deliver.
 As your client list grows it becomes more difficult to give everyone the attention they deserve.
-Your bank accounting software should be designed for the size business you run, which includes how many clients you service.
+Your bank accounting software should be designed for the size of business you run, which includes how many clients you service.
 It should make it easy to manage your relationship with them.

 With the many cost options available in today’s market you can find a product that suits your budget.
 But know that cloud based systems are becoming more popular: they provide much more flexibility.
 The drawback is that they’re often paired with monthly premiums.

 Factors that affect the monthly costs include the number of users you have each month.

 Also, plan for an initial setup cost as a lot of work is done to set up your new system and migrate data to get your software working.
 This is to be expected but to get value for money, make sure there’s also some training included in the price.
 You and your employees must be able to use it, prevent unnecessary mistakes, and deliver a high-quality product now that you have the tools available.